-#2 Updated by Aaron Aaron about 10 years ago
+#2 Updated by Aaron Aaron over 10 years ago

 I have looked into this bug a little.
 After downloading Kepler 1.0.0 I was able to match all the components in an Ontology or class by entering exactly the name of the class.
 For example, in Kepler 1.0.0 type in "Remote Input" into the component library search.
 You will get the "Remote Input" class as a result and everything underneath it gets included automatically.
 Examining the search algorithm there is no matching of semantic types on the individual actors, it assumes that the actors are in the right folder and therefore only matches the folder name.
 This is supported by the result count at the bottom which for this example is "1 results found".
 If matching was being done on every actor's semantic types I would expect the result count to be much higher.

 Another example of this is typing in "Components".
 You will now find 2 results are returned.
 One is the Components ontology that gets everything underneath it added to the search result.
 And the other is "Principal Components Analysis" which is under the Statistics ontology.

 After fixing bug 4421 (which was a problem only with displaying the results in the component library) these same examples show the same results in the HEAD version of Kepler as they do for Kepler 1.0.0.